-Over the past three years of my career as a mental health advocate, I’ve always heard women be more vocal at the forefront of our conversations.
-The phenomenon of mental health awareness being dominated by women raised many questions in my mind.
+Over the past three years of my career as a mental health advocate, I’ve heard women become more vocal on this subject.
+The phenomenon of women being at the forefront of mental health awareness has raised many questions in my mind.

-I came to discover that every woman I’ve spoken to in the Middle East — be it in Algeria, Cairo, Libya, Beirut, Riyadh or Dubai — has faced the challenge of being with an emotionally intelligent man.What Defines an Emotional Intelligent Man?
+I came to discover that every woman I’ve spoken to in the Middle East — be it in Algeria, Cairo, Libya, Beirut, Riyadh or Dubai — has faced challenges in relationships due to a dearth of emotionally intelligent men.What Defines an Emotionally Intelligent Man?

-In order to feel with others, one must be able to recognize, regulate and manage their own emotions first.
+In order to be emotionally aware, one must first be able to recognize, regulate and manage their own emotions.

-Put differently: they are men who are competent in displaying empathy towards others.
+In other words, these men are competent in displaying empathy towards others.

 Without knowing one’s own emotions, it is difficult to help or feel empathy for another.Kendra Cherry, MEd

-Many times, it’s very difficult to spot emotionally intelligent men, who not only become a great support for one another, but also great partners and spouses.
+Many times, it’s very difficult to spot emotionally intelligent men, who not only become a great support for one another, but may also be great partners and spouses.

 Emotionally intelligent men are honest, authentic and empathic.

-Emotionally unintelligent men sometimes come off as “cold” and are commonly misunderstood by others.
+Emotionally unintelligent men often come off as “cold” and are commonly misunderstood by others.

-If you’ve ever wondered how to spot emotionally intelligent men, then you’ve landed exactly where you should be.
+If you’ve ever wondered how to spot an emotionally intelligent man, then read on.